Table of contents

 Regardless of being a morning person or a night owl, allow time in your day to get sunlight.
 Natural light helps our bodies produce vitamin D, which improves focus and creativity.

 Movement is paramount for remote workers who can get caught up at their desks for long hours.
 Whether it's joining a gym, enjoying a yoga class, or going for a quick walk, including some exercise in your daily routine can improve productivity throughout your day.
-Consider incorporating online personal trainer.
-An online personal trainer is affordable and uses personal trainer software to create tailored workout plans for you.
+Consider incorporating an online personal trainer.
+An online personal trainer is affordable and uses personal training software to create tailored workout plans for you.

 You should schedule your routine around your peak productivity hours, setting precise times for focus and sticking to them.